dzhuyx/daisyzhuyx/content/authors/admin/_index.md

 Methodologically, I work on tree-based models, latent variable models, survival analysis, and recurrent event analysis.
 My general interest is in interpretable and robust statistical methodology that advances biomedical understanding and informs practices.

-⬅️ Look to the left to contact or learn more about me.
+Look to the left (or up if you are on your phone) to contact or learn more about me.